18ft Skiff: Design history

 The first flying 18 footers were either carvel or clinker built with multiple steam bent frames.
 Cotton sails were used and spars were solid wood.
 The crew number varied according to the wind strength, often with a boy carried to bail out water.
 Initial designs were conventional displacement shapes with emphasis on narrow waterlines.
 In the early 1950s The Sydney boats put emphasis on carrying large extra sails down wind called ringtails.
 These were set outside the main with light spars top and bottom.
 They were carried in addition to spinnakers.
 In very light conditions watersails were carried under the main boom.

 The most revolutionary boat of this period was the lightweight boat Result, from New Zealand, which was cold moulded with 2 skins of Kahikatea glued together and nailed to lightweight Mangeao bent steamed frames every 21 1/2 inches.
 At 6 ft 3inches Result was narrower than the conventional boats but still had the same full bow sections typical of the displacement style boats.
 Result had spaceframes of wood to support the mast and centreboard.
 In any breeze over 10 knots it was faster than any previous 18s because of its planing ability.

 From this period increased knowledge and understanding of hydrodynamics and aerodynamics, coupled to the availability of plywood and reliable waterproof glues saw dramatic changes.
 Clinker and carvel construction was dropped and glued up hollow pear shaped masts became standard.
-By the late 1960s a greater understanding of the science behind planning saw hulls made with increasingly less rocker, very fine forward with very flat aft sections.
+By the late 1960s a greater understanding of the science behind planing saw hulls made with increasingly less rocker, very fine forward with very flat aft sections.
 Once trapezes were introduced the number of crew dropped to 4 by the early 70s and then to 3.
 Designs became wider, especially aft.
 As speeds increased so did capsizes, so an effort was made to install built in buoyancy and some self draining capabilities with transom flaps, venturi floor drains built in tanks, especially forward and false floors.